stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 - [Integration testing](#testing) for every component.
 - [Migrating from Terraform to OpenTofu](#using-opentofu).
 You use the same tasks for both.

 The basic approach is simply to create a wrapper for Terraform and OpenTofu.
-This means that it generates commands and sends them to the Terraform or OpenTofu executable for you.
-This is a common idea, so there are a number of wrappers available, which have been written with a variety of technologies and programming languages.
+This means that a tool that generates commands and sends them to the Terraform or OpenTofu executable for you.
+Wrapping is a common idea, and wrappers have been written with a variety of technologies and programming languages.
 Since Terraform and OpenTofu are extremely flexible, each wrapper implements specific design choices.

 In this example, the wrapper is designed for monorepos where the infrastructure components are clearly defined and are deployed to multiple environments.
 It is also specifically designed so that you can use it alongside other tools, or stop using it at any time.
 The components are standard [root modules](#units).
 The tooling only requires that these root modules accept [four specific tfvars](#units).

-The tooling itself is a single [Task](https://taskfile.dev) file that you add to your own projects.
+The wrapper itself is a single [Task](https://taskfile.dev) file that you add to your own projects.
 It does not include code in a programming language like Python or Go, and it is not tied to particular versions of [Terraform](https://www.terraform.io/) or [OpenTofu](https://opentofu.org/).
-These choices mean that it runs on any UNIX-based system, including CI/CD environments, and does not require regular updates.
+These choices mean that it runs on any UNIX-based system, including CI/CD environments, and it does not require regular updates.

 This tooling is built to be distributed as a [Copier](https://copier.readthedocs.io/en/stable/) template.
 Copier enables us to create new projects that include the tooling, and add the tooling to any existing project.
 We can also use Copier to synchronize the copies in our projects with newer versions of the tooling as needed.
+Copier uses Git with Git tags to track releases, so a Copier template can be made available through any code hosting service.

 The code for this example tooling is available on GitHub:

 - [https://github.com/stuartellis/tf-tasks](https://github.com/stuartellis/tf-tasks)

 > This article uses the identifier _TF_ or _tf_ for Terraform and OpenTofu.
 Both tools accept the same commands and have the same behavior.
-The tooling itself is just called `tft` in the documentation and code.
+The tooling itself is just called `tft`, which is an acronym of _TF Tasks_.

 ## Requirements